ibm-cloud-docs/vpc/vsi_is_manage_images.md

    If you want to change the `deprecation_at` and `obsolescence_at` date and time entries, you can run these commands again.
 The previous dates and times are replaced with the new dates and times.

-## Remove previously scheduled custom image lifecycle status using Terraform
+## Remove previously scheduled custom image lifecycle status by using Terraform
 {: #schedule-ilm-reset-status-change-terraform}
 {: terraform}